Vidiinfinitum/Roblox-Simple-Computer-System/Workspace/Server/README.md

 * Sending chapter and progression data to the client.
 * Validating chapter access based on the player's saved data.
 * Managing the teleportation system between places.
-* Controlling gameplay interactions associated with entering and leaving chapters.
 * Handling server-side validation to ensure secure communication between the client and the game.